ePages-de/epages-docs/_posts/2015-10-28-code-talks-java.md

 So a developer should not only take care of finishing the feature assigned to him but also have in mind that there's work *after* he did his final commit.
 He (or she of course) should feel responsible for the software as a whole (and everything that is related to it).

-The 1&1 guys gave several tips how to improve communications and workflows and also talked about how *they* tried to establish DevOps.
+The 1&1 guys gave several tips on how to improve communications and workflows.
+They also talked about how *they* tried to establish DevOps.
 Bringing together developers and operations not only smoothens (and probably speeds up) the workflows but also widens the knowledge of both department's members.
 And learning new things can never be bad ;)